K2SOHIGH/pcalf/README.md

 - glyx3           # Glyx3 MSA
 - nterdb          # N-ter table
 ```

 You can use the sqlite3 database from another run as a basis for a new one.
 In this case, MSAs stored in the sqlite3 file will be used to generate HMM profiles for [pcalf](#pcalf-).

 ---

 ### pcalf-report :

-This command produce an HTML report from a sqlite3 database produced by [pcalf annotate workflow](#pcalf-annotate-workflow-).
+This command produce an HTML report from a sqlite3 database given by [pcalf annotate workflow](#pcalf-annotate-workflow-).

 example :